Zachary-Greene/GUI-Calculator/README.md

 readme file and a .py file

 ## Prerequisites
-To get the .py file working without the use of the exe file, you need to download Python 3 or above.
+To get the .py file working, you need to download Python 3 or above.
 To download Python go to the [Python](https://www.python.org/downloads/) and click the yellow button- under 'Download the latest version for Windows' or select your OS under the yellow button.